Nature Menu

 Female holly flowers have a green centre that will become the berry, while the male ones have four stamens, but it is remarkably hard to spot either, given how common the berries are in December.
 If you do see a holly in full flower, it is such a surprising sight that you might mistake it for a garden shrub.

-At the same time you get the rather inconspicuous flowers of spindle and the very distinctive ones of guelder rose.
+At the same time you get the rather inconspicuous green flowers of spindle and the very distinctive white ones of guelder rose.
 The latter always look as if they are half out, with a ring of petalled flowers around "buds" in the centre: but it is in fact the buds that are the active flowers, with the petalled ones being sterile.

-A few adventurous bramble (ie blackberry) flowers may also open from mid month.
-Mixed in among them may be the very inconspicuous white flowers of wild raspberry, whose stems and leaves look remarkably similar to those of bramble, but whose flowers are quite different.
+A few adventurous bramble (ie blackberry) flowers may also open from mid month (from the second week in 2025).
+On a similar looking shrub you may also see the very inconspicuous white flowers of wild raspberry, whose stems and leaves look like those of bramble, but whose flowers are quite different.
 They tend to be at their best in the middle of the month, but it varies widely.

 Garden shrubs and escapees

 Other May colour comes from garden tree and shrubs, some of which can also hop the fence into semi-wild places.
 For example the month sees the wonderful laburnum tree in flower, with its great showers of yellow blooms.
 The timing of this is quite variable.
-It started from mid April in places in 2014, from the third week of April in 2020; the fourth week in 2019 and 2024; from the first week of May in 2017 and 2022; the second week in 2012, 2013, 2015, 2018, 2021 and 2023; and from mid May in 2010 and 2016.
-After flowering, it produces a mass of tiny pea pod seeds, many of which fall to the ground, creating a mess on pavements.
+It was out in the third week of April in 2020, the fourth week in 2014, 2019 and (to a lesser extent) 2017, 2022 and 2025.
+In 2024 some were out as early as mid April, but then a cold second half meant others held off until the last few days of the month.

-Lilac, which usually starts in mid April, continues to flower until around mid month.
+Lilac, which usually starts in mid April, continues to flower until around mid May.
 (In 2018 and 2023 it came out at the start of May and lasted till the third week, while in 2016 it appeared in early May, lasting till the end of the month.
 In 2021 many were not fully out till the third week of May, but all had faded by the month's end).

 In addition you can see the climbing plant wisteria turning buildings a mass of purple right from the start of the month.
 It usually fades in the third week, but in 2018, 2021 and in places 2023 it lasted until the end of the month, having not come out till the second week in 2018.

 Along railway lines and along the edges of urban paths you may see fabulous display of pink flowers draped over a fence - the climber clematis montana.
-It was in flower as early as mid April in 2014, 2020 , 2022 and 2024, while in 2017 it was out in the third week and in 2019 the last week of that month.
+It was in flower as early as mid April in 2014, 2020 , 2022, 2024 and 2025, while in 2017 it was out in the third week and in 2019 the last week of that month.
 But it sometimes does not appear till May, starting in the first week in 2012, 2015 and 2023 and the second week in 2013, 2016 and 2021.
 Once out, it lasts about three weeks.

 In 2016 some forsythia also remained in flower into the first week of May and very occasionally you see rosemary in flower in gardens, usually only in the first week.

 This is the month for showy rhododendrum flowers, which start to fade towards its end, but with some lasting into June.
-It also puts out new leaves, and this is true for other evergreens such as yew, ivy, cherry laurel and (later in the month) holly, the new leaves being a much brighter green than the old ones.
+It also puts out new leaves, and this is true for other evergreens such as yew, ivy, cherry laurel and holly, the new leaves being a much brighter green than the old ones.
 In the second half some of the older leaves of ivy, holly and cherry laurel then turn yellow and fall to the ground.

 The last trees to leaf